jiripospisil/Pomodoro-Timer/README.markdown

 Pomodoro Timer
 ==============

-A simple Pomodoro timer inside NetBeans.
+A simple Pomodoro timer inside the NetBeans IDE.
+You can find more info about Pomodoro Technique on [the official site](http://www.pomodorotechnique.com).

 Installation
 ------------